IGLU’s Social Security Information

 The following are services you will receive from your chosen contracted hospital.

-The Hospital will provide medical diagnosis and treatment services to the insured person according to the medical service standard.
-If the hospital is unable to provide service and has to transfer the insured to another hospital, that hospital will be responsible for expenses occur.
+The hospital will provide medical diagnosis and treatment services to the insured person according to the medical service standard.
+If the hospital is unable to provide service and has to transfer the insured to another hospital, that hospital will be responsible for expenses incurred.

-The insured person can receive medical services based on the contracted hospital (including its networks) indicating on the medical card, free of charge.
+The insured person can receive medical services based on the contracted hospital (including its networks) indicated on the medical card, free of charge.

 The following 13 diseases or treatments are NOT covered by Social Security.